buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 ## Introduction

-An adventure is not just a set of adversaries but of situations, places, surprises, in short, of everything that can fascinate, involve, amaze, and engage the characters.
+An adventure is not just a set of adversaries but also of situations, places, surprises, in short, of everything that can fascinate, involve, amaze, and engage the characters.
 But monsters also serve.
 Hitting has a cathartic, liberating aspect.

 Insert difficult and lethal monsters into the adventure where needed, but occasionally, rarely, make the characters feel powerful, let them face monsters that they can resolve in very few rounds.
 Describe the combat by emphasizing the hits, the criticals, the pain and blood of the monsters.
 Make them understand how powerful the characters can be.